 We can treat the first stage of gum disease fairly easily.
 However, if the disease progresses, it will create pockets in between your teeth and gums.
 These spaces or pockets hide infection, as well as food particles.
 When this happens, you may lose your gum tissue and teeth, because there won’t be enough tissue to hold your teeth together.

 Who Is Prone to Gum Disease?

 Some people are more prone to gum disease than others.
 If you are a smoker, you need to know you are at a higher risk for gum disease.
 That’s because cigarette smoke makes it difficult for the disease to be treated.
 Research says smokers have more plaque in their mouths than non-smokers, which maybe because of the cigarette smoke itself.
 You are also at a greater risk for gum disease if you have diabetes.
 People with allergies or asthma take medications that make their mouths dry, which can create more plaque.
 However, you need to know that some people will get gum disease with no risk factors at all.

 How to Take Care of Your Gums

 If you want to make sure your gums stay healthy, there are several ways to do it.
 You need to be sure you are practicing daily brushing and flossing twice a day every day.
 That way, plaque doesn’t have a chance to settle on your gums or teeth.
-Also, be sure you are visiting us twice a year.
+Also, be sure you are visiting us twice a year for periodontal maintenance.
 That way, we can take off plaque before it sticks and hardens to your gums and teeth.
 We might also be able to recommend ways you can improve your brushing and flossing.
 If we spot gum disease, we can help treat it before it becomes more serious.

 If you are worried about gum disease, why not give Queen Anne Family Dental a call at (206) 424-4450.